zydou/arti/doc/semver_status.md

 MODIFIED: Added a new variant in tor_circmgr::Error.

+### tor-guardmgr

+MODIFIED: New functions to get estimated clock skew.
+MODIFIED: New functions to report observed clock skew.

 ### tor-proto

 MODIFIED: New accessors in tor_proto::Channel.
 BREAKING: Removed clock skew from Error::HandshakeCertsExpired.
+MODIFIED: New functions on ClockSkew.

 ### tor-rtmock